 He developed severe depression, which he describes “the most desperate period I have ever experienced”, and says: “After a relatively high-profile career in the City I went from being a highly paid investment agent to nothing in a matter of months.
 Simply existing was the goal.”

-She says: "LionHeart is an organisation that was there for me just when I needed them most, and I wanted to help raise awareness about the fantastic range of services and support they offer.
+She says: "LionHeart is an organisation that was there for me when I needed them most, and I wanted to help raise awareness about the fantastic range of services and support they offer.

-"I also feel that, although my generation has been encouraged to be more open and speak more freely about mental health issues, it is still a huge barrier that many struggle to overcome and I would like to help those struggling in any way I can."
+"Although my generation has been encouraged to be more open and speak more freely about mental health issues, it is still a huge barrier that many struggle to overcome and I would like to help in any way I can."

 Having had personal experience of anxiety and depression, Gemma is keen to normalise conversation surrounding mental health and wellbeing.

 She says: “I think it’s important that it becomes normal to talk to your employer and colleagues when you’re struggling - that’s why I decided to become an ambassador for LionHeart to show people it's ok to not be ok sometimes.”

 He became one of LionHeart’s mental health ambassadors after speaking out about his own diagnosis of Bipolar disorder, saying: ”In my view, we need to keep exposing people to the facts and truth about mental health to reduce stigma, and create an environment where people can share their mental health concerns without fear of retribution or negative impacts.”

-'These last few years have been testing, and I hope by sharing my experiences that I can help normalise discussions about mental health in the surveying profession.
+She says: "These last few years have been testing, and I hope by sharing my experiences that I can help normalise discussions about mental health in the surveying profession.